Dr-Groot/SpeechRecognition_Gtts_Pyttsx3-Python/e_numbertowords.md

-# Converting Number Into Words
+# CONVERTING NUMBERS INTO WORDS

 ```python
 # getting number from the user